louisnovick/louisnovick.com-old/source/blog/321launch.md

 ##Launch

 My goal for this blog is to reflect on what I learn and to impart knowledge on anybody who will listen.
 While I am not an expert in my field now I am 100% certain that I have the potential to be one someday.

 I am always eager to learn new things and find more efficient ways of accomplishing my goals.
 By sharing what I learn while growing as a developer I hope to become a bigger part of the amazing community of developers that already exists and continues to inspire my work each and every day.

 ###The Process

 To build my website I utilized [Middleman](https://middlemanapp.com/) and [Bourbon](http://bourbon.io/) in conjunction with other modern web technologies.
-It's 100% okay if you don't know what these are right now, neither did I a month ago.
 [Bourbon](http://bourbon.io/) is a sass framework and [Middleman](https://middlemanapp.com/) is a static site generator that leverages the Ruby language.
 Prior to developing this site I had never really worked with a Static Site Generator such as the well known 'Jekyll'.
 It's difficult to really define what a static site generator is but if I had to sum it up in one sentence, "A Template directory containing various file formats that once compiled form a functional website".
 It goes without saying that developing this site really exposed me to some tools and elements I feel I have really been missing out on.
 Some of these include:

 * [Haml](http://http://haml.info/)
 * SCSS Partials and inline Media Queries
 * SVG

 ###[Haml](http://http://haml.info/) and Static Site Templating